earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

 ### Interactive Activity

 Assign values to variables!
-In the cell below, create a variable called `int_var` that has an integer as its value.
-Then, create another variable called `float_var` that has a float as its value.
-Last, create another variable called `string_var` that has a string as its value.
+In the cell below, create a variable called `precip_int` that has an integer as its value.
+Then, create another variable called `precip_float` that has a float as its value.
+Last, create another variable called `location` that has a string as its value.

-For these variables, let's use the [average annual precipitation in NYC](https://www.usclimatedata.com/climate/new-york/new-york/united-states/usny0996), which is 46.23 inches.
+For these variables, use the [average annual precipitation in New York City](https://www.usclimatedata.com/climate/new-york/new-york/united-states/usny0996), which is 46.23 inches.

-Assign this value to a variable as an integer and a float.
-Then, assign the city name `New York City` to a string variable.
+Assign this precipitation value to variables as an integer (`precip_int`) and a float (`precip_float`).
+Then, assign the city name `New York City` to a string variable (`location`).

 ```python
 # Assign your variable values below this comment line!